Sensational Spring Salad Ingredients.

 My New Roots: Inspired Plant-Based Recipes For Every Season by Sarah Britton, 2015.

 Sarah Britton, called the “queen bee of the health blogs” by Bon Appétit, reveals 100 gorgeous, plant-based recipes in her debut cookbook, inspired by her wildly popular blog.
 Every month, half a million readers -vegetarians, vegans, paleo followers, and gluten-free gourmets alike, flock to Sarah’s adaptable and accessible recipes that make powerfully healthy ingredients simply irresistible.
 My New Roots is the ultimate guide to revitalizing one’s health and palate, one delicious recipe at a time: no fad diets or gimmicks here.
-Whether readers are newcomers to natural foods or are already devotees, they will discover how easy it is to eat healthfully and happily when whole foods and plants are at the center of every plate.
+Whether readers are newcomers to natural foods or are already devotees, they will discover how to eat healthfully and make whole foods and plants the center of every plate.

 Naturally Nourished: Healthy, Delicious Meals Made With Everyday Ingredients by Sarah Britton, 2017.

 Simplify whole foods cooking for weeknights with 100 inspired vegetarian recipes made with supermarket ingredients.
 Sarah Britton streamlines vegetarian cooking by bringing her signature bright photography and fantastic flavors to an accessible cookbook fit for any budget, any day of the week.
 Her mains, sides, soups, salads, and snacks all call for easy cooking techniques and ingredients found in any grocery store.
-With callouts to vegan and gluten-free options and ideas for substitutions, this beautiful cookbook shows readers how to cook smart, not hard.
+This beautiful cookbook shows readers how to cook smart, not hard.